 Completion by Design is a five-year Bill & Melinda Gates Foundation signature initiative that works with community colleges to significantly increase completion and graduation rates for low-income students under 26.
-The Gates Foundation has awarded competitive grants to three groups of community colleges to help transform their students’ experience.
+Three groups of community colleges in Florida, North Carolina and Ohio were awarded competitive grants to help transform their students’ experience.
 The goal of Completion by Design is to substantially increase completion rates for these students while holding down costs and maintaining access and quality.

 The initiative has three distinct phases following the selection of three grantees, or managing partners, by the Bill & Melinda Gates Foundation in June 2011: